10 Best Sites to Buy Instagram Followers (2026)

 - Most affordable pricing we found

-$1.99 for 100 real-looking followers is the lowest price we found that wasn't obviously a bot farm.
-StormLikes isn't the best at anything — it's not the fastest, not the highest-retention, not the most polished — but it's the best deal for someone who just wants a credible number on their profile without spending serious money.
-Delivery spread across 2-12 hours depending on package size, which is slower than the top tier but intentional.
+$1.99 for 100 followers is the lowest advertised price we found among services that don't read as an obvious bot farm.
+StormLikes isn't the best at anything (it's not the fastest, not the highest-retention, not the most polished), but on public pricing it's the best deal for someone who just wants a credible number on their profile without spending serious money.
+Delivery is advertised at 2-12 hours depending on package size, which is slower than the top tier but intentional.

 Kicksta